-- .1 Shall be limited to a maximum of 25% of a building facade. - .2 Minimum averaged R-Value of R3 and a Shading Coefficient SCx 0.50 or lower. - .3 Horizontal skylights are not permitted; however, clearstories are acceptable. - .4 Safety glazing materials shall be used in locations prone to accidental damage such as entrance & exit doors and adjacent to unprotected fixed glass panels. - .5 Glazing to be minimized at grade level. - .6 Tinted colours of glazing should be avoided.
+- .1 Shall be limited to a maximum of 25% of a building facade. - .2 Minimum averaged R-Value of R3 and a Shading Coefficient SCx 0.50 or lower. - .3 Horizontal skylights are not permitted; however, clearstories are acceptable. - .4 Safety glazing materials shall be used in locations prone to accidental damage such as entrance & exit doors and adjacent to unprotected fixed glass panels. - .5 Glazing to be minimized at grade level. - .6 Custom tinted colours of glazing should be avoided.
 If to be considered then provide specifications for inventory and approval from the Manager, Architectural Design. - .7 All replacement windows and glazing elements to match existing.
 Select windows or glazing assemblies with a High 'I Factor' in the case of older building where high resistance to condensation is required (typically due to in adequate air circulation). - .8 All new windows and glazing systems to be from a standard manufacturing range. - .9 Designed with factory finished aluminum frames with Thermal Break Construction.
 Documented Test Results demonstrating R-Values of the assembly shall be submitted for review by the Manager, Architectural Design as a part of the Schematic Design Phase. - .10 Double glazed, triple glazed or thermo-pane with a minimum R-Value of R-3 for the assembly.
 Submit test data for review by the Manager, Architectural Design as a part of the Schematic Design Phase. - .11 Energy conservation must be incorporated into fenestration design; examples include short canopies on South and West exposures and low emissivity. - .12 Safety glazing systems shall be provided where demanded by the application. - .13 All operable hardware, hinges, handles, pulls, etc. shall be heavy duty. - .14 Sealants shall be permanently elastic, non-shrinking, and non-migrating. - .15 Multi-lite windows are not permitted except with prior approval by the Manager, Architectural Design as a part of the Schematic Design Phase. - .16 Use of operable windows is not recommended except in the case of student residences.
-Where desired, the use of operable windows shall be identified at the Schematic Design Phase and presented for the approval of the Manager, Architectural Design. - .17 Frames mechanically fastened into structure. - .18 Fritting and/or Graphics to be incorporated on large expanses of glass to ensure a bird safe design.
-Submit design intent for review to the Manager, Architectural Design as a part of the Schematic Design Phase.
+Where desired, the use of operable windows shall be identified at the Schematic Design Phase and presented for the approval of the Manager, Architectural Design. - .17 Frames mechanically fastened into structure. - .18 When replacing or installing new exterior glass / glazing it must be treated in accordance with City of Guelph Guidelines.
+Submit design intent for review to the Manager, Architectural Design as a part of the Schematic Design Phase. - .1 City of Guelph Guideline can be found at: https://guelph.ca/wp-content/uploads/Attachment-1Bird-friendlyDesignGuideline.pdf